 Type-Casting aka Coercion in JavaScript.
 What you have to know.

-With this article I plan to give in a quick and simple way the most important ways to convert JavaScript from one value type to another.
-Type casting is most often referred as coercion.
-There are two types of coercion.
-Explicit and implicit.
+With this article, I want to quickly and simply explain the most important ways to convert JavaScript from one value type to another.
+Type casting is most often referred to as coercion.
+There are two types of coercion: explicit and implicit.

-I am personally a great fun of implicitly coercion, since I think that, most of the times, it simplifies the resulted code extremely and removes unneeded complexity.
+I am personally a great fan of implicit coercion since I think that, most of the time, it simplifies the resulting code and removes unnecessary complexity.

-For the beginning, lets take a look at my favorite implicit operation of coercion for converting number into a string.
+For the beginning, let’s take a look at my favorite implicit operation of coercion for converting a number into a string.

 var thisIsANumber = 12;